Gérard Philipe: Film

-Stardom

 Philipe had a lead role in The Idiot (1946), an adaptation of the novel by Fyodor Dostoevsky, co-starring Edwige Feuillère for director Georges Lampin.
 This was seen in other countries and established Philipe as a leading man.
 He was in Ouvert pour cause d'inventaire (1946), a short film that was an early work for Alain Resnais.

 He was invited to work with the Théâtre national populaire (T.N.P.) in Paris and Avignon, whose festival, founded in 1947 by Jean Vilar, is France's oldest and most famous.

 Philipe gained fame as a result of his performance in Claude Autant-Lara's Devil in the Flesh (1947), alongside Micheline Presle.
 It was a huge box office success.

 He went on to star in La Chartreuse de Parme (1948) for director Christian-Jacque, which was even more popular than Devil in the Flesh.
 He followed it with Such a Pretty Little Beach (1949) for Yves Allégret; All Roads Lead to Rome (1949), a reunion with Presle, for Jean Boyer; and Beauty and the Devil (1950) for René Clair.

 Philipe was one of several stars in Max Ophüls' version of La Ronde (1950).
 He followed it with another all-star film, Lost Souvenirs (1951) for Christian-Jacques.